 Ever find yourself typing out a title and getting stuck on whether to capitalize certain words?
-You’re not alone.
+You're not alone.
 The choices you make can change the look and feel of your title.
-One common question is whether the word ‘over’ deserves a capital letter.
+One common question is whether the word 'over' deserves a capital letter.
 This seemingly small detail can trip up even seasoned writers.
 Grasping the rules of title capitalization ensures your work looks polished and professional.
-Let’s dive into the rules from different style guides like Chicago, MLA, APA, and AP, to clear up the confusion once and for all.
+Let's look at the rules from different style guides like Chicago, MLA, APA, and AP, to clear up the confusion once and for all.
 Get ready to conquer your titles with confidence!

 Rules for Capitalizing 'Over'